Lyubosumaz/DX-Starter/README.md

 If you have `sass` command installed, you can run `sass --watch assets/sass/master.scss:assets/css/master.min.css --style compressed` to compile only the sass file.
 For JavaScript you will have to use gulp.

+## Testing

+With the DX Starter theme you also get front-end regression test tool.
+The configuration and tests are located in `tests/views/test.js`.
+To run the tests simply type `npm test` and the cleanup the test files type `npm run test-cleanup`.

+Read more on how it works [in PhantomCSS's github page](https://github.com/Huddle/PhantomCSS)

 ## Note:

 The theme is not 100% ready as there are still small changes to be made in the future.
 Some of the todos are renaming some of the scss files, better js compile/minification and imgming scripts.
 That is what's on the radar for now, most likley there will be more to be added/changed.
 If you have any ideas feel free to open an issue !